Redesign a friendly, elegant, and consistent interface for Polarr Photo Editor V6

 Exploration

-New Selections Tool and User Flow
+New Selection Tool and User Flow

-Old Color Tool
+Original Color Tool

-New Color Tool Ideation
+New Color Tool Concepts

 Design System